sourcesense/modeshape-stone/README.txt

 === Installation

 After you have successfully built the project, you have to manually install the bundles into Sling.
+First of all, replace the bundle webconsole-security-provider with the one we provide, so that the authentication won't rely on repository authentication policies; this is needed when you'll switch-off jackrabbit server and turn-on modeshape.
+If you don't do this, after you start the modeshape repository, you won't be able to log-in anymore.
 Depending on the source you need to use with modeshape, you have to choose one amongst the following:

 bundles/jcr/modeshape-server/target/com.sourcesense.stone.jcr.modeshape.server-1.0.0-SNAPSHOT-in-memory.jar
 bundles/jcr/modeshape-server/target/com.sourcesense.stone.jcr.modeshape.server-1.0.0-SNAPSHOT-h2.jar